SLSCU/SLSRD/README.md

 ```

-Metadata of wav2letter+ pretrain without hovorod has provide in floder 'w2lplus_eng_meta'
+Metadata of wav2letter+ pretrain without hovorod has provide in folder 'w2lplus_eng_meta'